twit96/twit96/README.md

 -->

 ## Well <i>hello</i> world!
 My name is Tyler and I am a full-stack web developer.
-I am proficient in front-end web development, and love tinkering with CSS, HTML, and JavaScript on my
+I love tinkering with CSS, HTML, JavaScript, PHP, and SQL on my
 <a href="https://twit96.github.io/"><b>portfolio website</b></a>.

-#### Speaking of JavaScript,
-I have experience with the Phaser 3 JavaScript framework, with which I have developed
-<a href="https://github.com/twit96/PharaohsPhury_Phaser3">a 2D Platformer Web Game</a>
-and
-<a href="https://github.com/twit96/TankFighter_Phaser3">a Top-Down Shooter Web Minigame</a>.
-I've also developed a jQuery
-<a href="https://twit96.github.io/tic-tac-toe/">Tic-Tac-Toe game</a>,
-a vanilla JavaScript
-<a href="https://twit96.github.io/connect-four/">Connect Four game</a>,
-a jQuery
-<a href="https://twit96.github.io/memory-game/">Memory game</a>,
-and a vanilla JavaScript
-<a href="https://twit96.github.io/minesweeper/">Minesweeper game</a>.

-#### Business in the front(-end), party in the...
-Back-end web development is the next skill I am working on.
-Most recently, I developed an
-<a href="https://tylerwittig.com/IndieQuest/">indie game blog</a>
-from the ground up using PHP and SQL, and my current goal is to become proficient in back-end development.

 ## Reach out to me!
-I would love freelance or collaborative opportunities in web development, game development, and software development.
+I would love freelance or collaborative opportunities in web development or game development.
 I work to learn, and love to program.
 If you see a place for me in your project, feel free to get in touch!

 <a href="https://twit96.github.io/">My <b>contact information</b> can be found here.</a>